Alipsa/rideutils/README.md

 __promptYearMonth <- function(title = "",  message = "", from=NA, to=NA, initial=NA, languageTag=NA, monthFormat = "MMMM", outputFormat = "yyyy-MM")__

-_@param:_ from - a character string with the start year month than can be chosen in the format "yyyy-MM"
+_@param:_ from - a character string with the start year month than can be chosen in the format "yyyy-MM".
+Default value NA will be converted to the initial date minus 3 years

-_@param:_ to - a character string with the en year month than can be chosen in the format "yyyy-MM"
+_@param:_ to - a character string with the en year month than can be chosen in the format "yyyy-MM" Default value NA will be converted to the initial date plus 3 years

-_@param:_ initial - the initial (default) value in the format "yyyy-MM"
+_@param:_ initial - the initial (default) value in the format "yyyy-MM" Default value NA will be converted to current year month.

 _@param:_ languageTag - The short code for the local e.g. en-US.
-For a full list of language tags see https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html
+For a full list of language tags see https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html Deafult value NA vill be converted to the system default language setting.

 _@param:_ monthFormat - determines the format of the month in the dialog